clbokea/test_bank/readme.md

 ## Verb List
 **Task:** Create a _Verb List_
-These words, like the Noun List, are found in the Use Cases.
+The vers, like the nound, are found in the Use Cases.
 They are the methods in the Classes
 Verbs = Actions = Methods

 Withdraw